perivar/AudioVSTToolbox/MidiVstTest/README COMPILING.txt

+UPDATED: For VSTi's except sylenth it looks like the latest version of Vst.Net and Naudio works well!

 The only way I got this to work properly is to make sure the compiler is set to .NET Framework 3.5